Master's Thesis Oral Defense

 A candidate who fails the oral defense may petition to the oral defense committee for a maximum of one re-defense.
 The petition should include the reason for the request and committee composition.
 The Chair of the program will solicit input from the committee before rendering a decision.
 In the case the Chair is a member of the committee the petition goes to the Dean or their designee.
-If granted, the re-defense must be scheduled through the Office of Graduate Studies and must occur within normal timelines.
+If granted, the re-defense must be scheduled through the Office of Graduate Education and must occur within normal timelines.

 The Result of Oral Defense form must be signed by all committee members and returned immediately to the Office of Graduate Education by the thesis director/advisor.
 It cannot be submitted by the student.
 All signatures must be original.
 In rare occasions, when a committee member participates remotely, a faxed or scanned signature will be accepted.